Thank you for your interest in the Preservation Society's residential fellowship program.

 Step 2: Submit Materials

-E-mail your complete application, including application form, essay, and vitae, to fellowships@NewportMansions.org.
+Application: Email your complete application, including application form, essay, and vitae, to fellowships@NewportMansions.org.
 Please put your name in the subject line.

 You may submit your materials directly via the online application form, or download a PDF of the application form here and email it along with your supplemental materials to the address above.

+Application deadline is rolling from September 15, 2022.
+Applicants selected for further consideration will be notified no later than November 15, 2022.
+Selected applicants will be required to provide two professional references.
 All Fellowship offers are contingent on the successful completion of a background check which will be conducted with the authorization of the Applicant immediately following acceptance of the Fellowship.